Empowering Refugee Claimants and their Lawyers: Using Machine Learning to Examine Decision-Making in Refugee Law: Data set and data characteristics: a novel benchmark dataset for refugee law

 While this is a time-consuming process, it is very important to have high-quality annotations.
 Thus, we chose to have gold-standard annotation.
 In order to speed up the process we used state-of-the-art semi-automatic annotation tools.
 We use \texttt{Prodigy} annotation tool\footnote{\texttt{Prodigy}: \url{https://prodi.gy/docs}} using an academic research license in order to speed up and improve the manual labeling work in terms of consistency and accuracy of annotations.
 We annotate 346 case covers, and 2,436 sentences for the main text, randomly chosen.

-To collect annotated samples on traditional NER labels (\texttt{DATE, ORG, GPE, PERSON, NORP, LAW}) we use suggestions from general purpose pre-trained embeddings\footnote{\url{https://spacy.io/models/en}}.
-For the rest of the labels (\texttt{CLAIMANT\_INFO, CLAIMANT\_EVENT, PROCEDURE, DOC\_EVIDENCE, EXPLANATION, DETERMINATION, CREDIBILITY}) and with the aim of improving consistency of annotation, we create a terminology base (as shown on figure \ref{figure: pipeline}, based on \texttt{word2vec} \cite{mikolov2013efficient})).
-At the time of the human annotation task, patterns are matched with shown sentences, the human annotator only corrects them, creating a gold-annotated set of sentences and considerably speeding up the labeling task.
-Table \ref{table: target items} describes the breakdown of labels in our annotated data.
+To collect annotated samples for conventional NER labels (\texttt{DATE, ORG, GPE, PERSON, NORP, LAW}), we leverage suggestions from general-purpose pretrained embeddings \footnote{\url{https://spacy.io/models/en}}.
+For the remaining labels (\texttt{CLAIMANT\_INFO, CLAIMANT\_EVENT, PROCEDURE, DOC\_EVIDENCE, EXPLANATION, DETERMINATION, CREDIBILITY}) and in order to enhance annotation consistency, we establish a terminology repository (Figure \ref{figure: pipeline}), relying on \texttt{word2vec} \cite{mikolov2013efficient}.
+During the human annotation task, patterns are cross-referenced with displayed sentences, with human annotators primarily responsible for rectifying any discrepancies.
+This approach yields a meticulously annotated set of sentences, significantly expediting the labeling process.
+Table \ref{table: target items} provides a breakdown of the labels present in our annotated dataset.